By the Shores of Time

 “Fuck this,” he mumbled before ascending the stairs.

 Gabriel wondered how long it would be before the fallen leader came around.
-While the events that happened weeks ago resulted in heavy casualties, he didn’t bare ill-will.
+While the events that happened weeks ago resulted in heavy casualties, he didn’t bear ill will.
 Johnny rested against the stars, wheezing as he clutched his wound.
 Celeste approached him to check on him while looking toward the top of the stairs.
 She checked his wound, noticing a strange inflammation overtaking it.
 She looked upon Johnny’s sickly expression, which had gone pale since they found him.

-“This is worse than I thought,” she noted with a calm tone, withholding her doubts.
+“This is worse than I thought,” she noted calmly.

 “It’s just a scratch,” he responded with a weak smile.